holehouse-lab/PIMMS/README.md

 Filename | Explanation
 :---: | :---:
-restart.pimms | PIMMS allows simulations to be restart, although this functionality is not yet ready.
+restart.pimms | PIMMS allows simulations to be restarted, although this functionality is not yet ready.
 However, the `restart.pimms` is the only file required for restart.

 ## Example keyfiles
 The pimms.tar.gz tarball comes with two examples under

 	demo_keyfiles/demo_1  # multi-chain simulation
 	demo_keyfiles/demo_2  # single-chain simulation
+	demo_keyfiles/demo_3  # single-chain simulation

-The keyfiles here (`KEYFILE.kf` are heavily annotated and a separate `readme.md` is found.
+The key files here (`KEYFILE.kf` are heavily annotated, and a separate `readme.md` is found.

 ## Changelog

-#### 0.1.35 (February 2024)
+#### 0.1.36 (February 2024)
 * Updated docs
 * Updated demo keyfiles
 * Fixed mismatch in integer type breaking PIMMS entirely...
+* Changed performance output, removing the `STEPS_PER_SECOND.dat` file, which was always questionably useless, and replacing it with a `PERFORMANCE.dat`, which includes steps per second information, time elapsed, and anticipated time remaining, all nicely formatted in a header-containing output file.
+This file is always written and is written every 5th percentile through the simulation AND after 20 steps just so if you're running a REALLY long simulation, you can get a ballpark estimate of how bad this is gonna be relatively quickly.
+* Improved many docstrings
+* Ensured `SAVE_AT_END` and `SAVE_EQ` status is now written out during initialization
+* Updated log info to get estimated time remaining updates
+* Added safety check to ensure Cython and Numpy intsizes are matched, rather than just having PIMMS crash with an obscure error!
+* Added safety check to ensure PIMMS can accomodate the number of beads on the lattice of the given integer type

 #### 0.1.35 (January 2024)
-* Major update to Cython backend to facilitated better control over memory usage.
+* Major update to Cython backend to facilitate better control over memory usage.
 In previous versions, PIMMS defined all back-end grids (chain grids and type grids) as [n x n x n] matrices, where each element was a 64-bit number.
 Because of the cubic term here, as grids become larger the memory footprint associated with PIMMS becomes very large; for a [200 x 200 x 200] grid, the memory footprint can reach 100s of MBs.
 In version 0.1.35, the backend memory management has been made dynamic; that is, we can compile PIMMS versions that specify the number of bits associated with the elements in the grids.
 Right now, the default version compiles with 64-bit integers still, but to recompile with a smaller memory footprint you can change just two flags in `CONFIGS.py` and the newly created `cython_config.pxd`; specifically :

 		ctypedef cnp.int64_t NUMPY_INT_TYPE